Welcome to the Music Department

 Key Stage 3

 Key stage 3 curriculum is designed to provide to the students a broad knowledge of all the different aspects of Music: composing, performing and appraising.
-Since from the first lessons both theory and practice are integrated in order to help students to develop knowledge and practical skills.
-Topics covered in the Year 7 curriculum are: notation and rhythm, structure composition, elements of music and instruments of the orchestra.
-Year 8 curriculum covers: chords and melody, blues, performance and minimalism.
 Students are encouraged to actively develop their skills and express their creativity through different styles, instruments and activities.
 Performance work is regularly shared and evaluated.

 Key Stage 4

 Music is a popular choice at GCSE and our students benefit from the supportive and well equipped environment that the school provide.
-The current specification running in GCSE Music is the Edexcel Specification.
+The current specification running in GCSE Music is the OCR Specification.

 Year 9 - 1 double and 1 single lesson a week

-Year 10 and 11 – Extracurricular, taught after school and revision sessions during lunch times.
+Year 10 and 11 – Extracurricular, taught at lunch time and after school, with revision sessions during the lunch periods.